 Repression in Psychology - Verywell Mind Repression is the unconscious blocking of unpleasant emotions, impulses, memories, and thoughts from your conscious mind First described by Sigmund Freud, the purpose of this defense mechanism is to try to minimize feelings of guilt and anxiety

-Repression as a Defense Mechanism - Simply Psychology Repression is a psychological defense mechanism in which the mind unconsciously banishes or blocks unacceptable thoughts, painful memories, and difficult emotions from conscious awareness
+Understanding Repression as a Defense Mechanism Repression is a psychological defense mechanism that plays a critical role in shaping our mental and emotional landscape Introduced by Sigmund Freud, repression involves unconsciously blocking unwanted thoughts, memories, and emotions from entering conscious awareness